Best ways to save money for your grandchildren

 2. Make regular contributions

-One of the simplest yet most effective savings strategies is making consistent contributions, even if they’re a small amount.
-Those small amounts will accumulate over time and earn more as they compound.
+A simple yet effective savings strategy is making consistent contributions, even if they’re a small amount.
+Those small amounts will build up over time and earn more as they compound.

-Make your savings contributions fail-proof by setting up automatic transfers from your account into a grandchild’s savings account.
+Set up automatic transfers from your account into a grandchild’s savings account so you don’t have to remember to make regular transfers.
 Typically, automated savings transfers can be set up through a mobile banking app or online banking portal.
 You can designate a specific amount to be transferred at regular intervals, such as monthly or bi-weekly.

 3. Incremental increases